Andreeoak/Can-you-Drive-/README.md

-Claro!
-Aqui está um Markdown bem estilizado e explicativo para documentar seu primeiro projeto com Vue.js 3.4:

----

-# 🚗 Can You Drive? — First Vue.js 3.4 Project
+# 🚗 Can You Drive?

 > A minimal interactive app built with Vue 3 Composition API that tells you whether you can drive based on your age.